 California’s thriving clean energy economy

-California has made substantial progress in its clean energy, energy efficiency, and clean transportation policies, in part motivated by the greenhouse-gass (GHG) reduction mandate established by California’s Global Warming Solutions Act of 2006 (AB 32).
+California has made substantial progress in its clean energy, energy efficiency, and clean vehicle policies, in part motivated by the greenhouse-gas (GHG) reduction mandate established by California’s Global Warming Solutions Act of 2006 (AB 32).

 Despite many signs of success, work still needs to be done to achieve long-term emissions reduction goals.

-With the retirement of outdated, fossil-fuel power plants on the horizon, California has a golden opportunity to take a giant leap forward in transitioning California’s energy and transportation sectors to be cleaner and more efficient.
+With the retirement of outdated, fossil-fuel power plants on the horizon, California has a golden opportunity to take a giant leap forward in transitioning California’s energy sector to be cleaner and more efficient.

 Progress across electricity sectors

-EDF’s California team of experts is working with regulatory agencies, state and local government, industry, and other non-governmental organizations to modernize and decarbonize California’s electricity and transportation sectors as rapidly and effectively as possible.
+EDF’s California team of experts is working with regulatory agencies, state and local government, industry, and other non-governmental organizations to modernize and decarbonize California’s electricity sector as rapidly and effectively as possible.

 EDF’s California Clean Energy team is building on past success and championing policies to: